lmiller1990/vdom-traverse-article/README.md

 ## A More Complete Example

 This implementation is far from perfect - there are more checks that need to be implemented.
 For example, this does not work with components using `template` instead of `render`, or `<Suspense>`.
-A more complete implementation can be found in Vue Test Utils.
+A more complete implementation can be found here in the [Vue Test Utils source code](https://github.com/vuejs/vue-test-utils-next/blob/master/src/utils/find.ts).

 At the time of this article, the implementation there mutates an array instead of passing a new copy to each recursive call.
 You can [see it here](https://github.com/vuejs/vue-test-utils-next/blob/8cdee798798d81fbae4c0ea9ebddb184bafc2d7a/src/utils/find.ts#L101) - the functions you want to look at are `findAllVNodes` and `aggregateChildren`.
 Although I much prefer the recursive style implementation here, both are valid approaches to the problem.